xebia/cypress-training/docs/6-commandline.md

 When you start the Client, and the Client is not ready (yet) to accept calls (ie. via a browser), the Cypress tests can fail.
 So how does Cypress know the Client is ready to accept requests (via the browser)?

-NPM package start-server-and-test to the resque (https://www.npmjs.com/package/start-server-and-test)
+NPM package start-server-and-test to the [rescue](https://www.npmjs.com/package/start-server-and-test)

 When configured within your Client repository, it can handle starting the client **after which** it will start the `npx cypress run` - command.